 ASSET RICH BUT CASH POOR.
 Release cash from your home with an Equity Release Lifetime Mortgage.

-You Can’t Eat Bricks, so why not release some Tax Free Cash that is tied up in your main asset, your home, by applying for an Equity Release Lifetime Mortgage which you could use to spend in your retirement on what ever you want.
+You Can’t Eat Bricks, so why not release some Tax Free Cash that is tied up in your home by applying for an Equity Release Lifetime Mortgage.
+You could use it to spend in your retirement on what ever you want.
 You could pay off any outstanding mortgage secured against your house leaving you nothing to pay monthly moving forward if you didn’t want to.